Breadcrumb

 • Project Option (Plan II)

-In the project option, students complete a research project under the guidance of a project advisor, who must be a faculty member associated with the CSE Department and able to offer a CS 297 course.
+In the project option, students complete a research project under the guidance of a project advisor, who must be a faculty member associated with the CSE Department.
 This option requires both an oral presentation and the submission of a written report.
 For the presentation, the student must nominate a committee of at least two faculty members.
-During the project, students should enroll in CS 297, with 4 units of CS 297 counting toward graduate elective course requirements.
+During the project, students can enroll in CS 297, with 4 units of CS 297 counting toward graduate elective course requirements.

-To nominate their project committee, students must complete the MS – Project Committee Nomination form and submit it to the Graduate Program Coordinator at least three weeks before the oral presentation.
+Students in this option complete the MS – Project Committee Nomination form and submit it to the Graduate Program Coordinator at least three weeks before the oral presentation to nominate their project committee.
+The project committee must consist of at least two faculty members, with at least one member affiliated with the CS department as a CS faculty, cooperating faculty, or adjunct faculty.
 After completing the presentation, students submit the fully approved MS – Project Presentation form to the Graduate Program Coordinator to report the outcome.

 If multiple students collaborate on a large project, each student can use their contributions to satisfy the M.S. project requirement.
 However, each student must submit a separate report and deliver an individual project presentation.
 It should be clearly stated in both the written document and the presentation which portion of the overall project was completed by the student being examined.